VenturianTome/VenturianTome/src/4.World/Puppet_Arc.md

 - This is the 2nd cosmic dimension Ghost has been sent to; it's in 1950's-era America, possibly in South Carolina \[2:30]
 - Ghost can't understand what the Olaf or the man are saying until later \[2:54 / 8:22]
   - He believes that there's a meaning to the man throwing his furniture out
+- Ghost forgets that Toast isn't with him \[4:00]
-- Ghost called Earth "currently destroyed"
+- Ghost called Earth "currently destroyed" \[6:10]
+> ...and left my planet of Earth, that is currently destroyed..."
 - Ghost believes himself to have moved dimensions onto an alien planet \[8:06]
   - He finds out that he's in the [Realm of Motels](4.World/Dimensions-Realms.md) \(which is different from the Realm of Hotels) \[8:41]